peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Deprecated.</b> Renamed to ToEIntegerIfExact.

 Converts this value to an arbitrary-precision integer, checking whether the value contains a fractional part.
+Note that depending on the value, especially the exponent, generating the arbitrary-precision integer may require a huge amount of memory.
+Use the ToSizedEIntegerIfExact method to convert a number to an EInteger only if the integer fits in a bounded bit range; that method will throw an exception on overflow.

 <b>Return Value:</b>